 Carrying the Tiger

-When Tony and his wife Lynn learned that she had incurable cancer, they faced an impossible truth: their time together was running out.
-What followed was an extraordinary journey of courage, heartbreak and enduring love, as they navigated the twists and turns of Lynn’s treatment while learning to live fully in the shadow of death.
+When Lynn and I learned that she had incurable cancer, we sat together at our kitchen table—holding hands, cherishing our love, and wondering how to make the most of what remained.
+Thus began our extraordinary journey of courage, heartbreak and enduring love, as we navigated the twists and turns of Lynn’s treatment while learning to live fully in the shadow of death.

-Carrying the Tiger chronicles their final years together with unflinching honesty and deep tenderness.
-Through Tony's eyes and excerpts from his journal, we witness the intimate moments that matter most: hands held across the kitchen table; difficult decisions made with courage and hope; love, laughter and dancing at midnight; and the honor and privilege of being present for Lynn’s final breath.
+Carrying the Tiger chronicles our final years together with unflinching honesty and deep tenderness.
+Through my eyes and excerpts from my journal, we witness the intimate moments that matter most: difficult decisions made with courage and hope; love, laughter and dancing at midnight; and the honor and privilege of being present for Lynn’s final breath.

 If you're caring for someone with terminal illness, this book illuminates the path ahead.
 If you're navigating the aftermath of loss, it offers the comfort of shared experience.
 And if you're simply wondering how to keep living when everything has changed, these pages remind you that even in darkness, light breaks through.